-There are cross guarantees given by Kingsgate, Dominion Mining Limited and Gawler Gold Mining Pty Ltd as described in Note 30.
-No deficiencies of assets exist in any of these companies.
+There are cross guarantees given by Kingsgate Consolidated Limited, Dominion Mining Limited and Gawler Gold Mining Pty Ltd as described in Note 31.
 No liability was recognised by the parent entity or the Group in relation to this guarantee, as the fair value of the guarantees is immaterial.

-As at 30 June 2019, the parent entity had no contractual commitments for the acquisition of property, plant or equipment.
+As at 30 June 2022, the parent entity had no contractual commitments for the acquisition of property, plant or equipment.

-30. DEED OF CROSS GUARANTEE
+31. DEED OF CROSS GUARANTEE